Laundry Room Capacity at Florida A&M University

 This article summarizes reporting originally published by The Famuan.

-A report from The Famuan details a persistent capacity problem in one of Florida A&M University's newer residence halls.
+A report from The Famuan documents a capacity challenge in one of Florida A&M University's newer residence halls.

 The Capacity Gap

 Towers South, one of FAMU's more recently built dormitories, houses over 300 students.
-The building contains a single laundry room equipped with eight washers and eight dryers.
-That ratio, roughly 38 students per machine, creates consistent bottlenecks, particularly during peak hours.
+The building contains a single laundry room equipped with eight washers and eight dryers, which works out to roughly 38 students per machine.
+First-year students adjusting to campus life describe laundry as among their most immediate logistical frustrations, particularly during peak hours.

 Why It Matters

-The FAMU case illustrates a common gap between residence hall capacity planning and the day-to-day demands of communal laundry infrastructure.
-When buildings are designed or renovated, laundry room sizing is often an afterthought relative to bed count.
-Addressing this mismatch remains an open challenge for campus housing programs nationwide.
+The Towers South case illustrates a common gap between residence hall capacity planning and the day-to-day demands of communal laundry infrastructure.
+When buildings are designed or renovated, laundry room sizing is often anchored to bed count rather than actual usage, leaving operators with limited room to adjust once the building is in service.